Read all about Benjamin Moore Manchester Tan, plus see 20+ real homes that use it!

 9. When you Love Browns, But Don’t Want it Too Dark

 To spruce up a traditional space that’s suffocating with dark brown paint, try Manchester Tan.
-This living room got a bright and airy treatment with new wall paint, fabrics, artwork, and more.
 The paint shade keeps the temperature neutral and is quite a bit lighter yet still has some substance.

 This open-concept kitchen and living space use the principle of separation by paint, and it works!
 Notice that the kitchen is white and bright, and Manchester Tan in the living area adds another level of coziness.